 In addition to fires, other disasters find their way into homes in the winter more often than in other seasons.
 Cold weather leads to frozen pipes and all of the headaches they can bring.
 Consider adding security equipment that detects and alerts you to these events.
 We offer a couple different ways to deal with cold-weather threats.
 For one, you can install specific weather-related security system contacts, such as freeze and flood sensors.
 Freeze sensors alert you in the event that the temperature drops dangerously low in a specific area.
 Putting these sensors in your basement can catch low temperatures caused by frozen pipes before the pipes burst.
 Flood sensors detect water in the area you install them, and can alert you to a flood caused by melting snow, plumbing leaks, or any other number of weather-related factors.

 Installing a smart thermostat and temperature sensors can also help you detect these types of risks early.
 Smart thermostats, such as our powered by Alarm.com, generate alerts if the temperature goes above or below a specified range.
 These thermostats also point out potential deficiencies in your HVAC equipment.
 For example, your thermostat will detect if excessive HVAC run time is required to bring the house to your desired temperature, which could point to required maintenance.

-Make Plans to Protect Security Equipment During a Power Outage
+Make Plans to Safeguard Security Equipment During a Power Outage

 In our Emergency Preparation Tips for Alarm Customers, we discussed the importance of preparing for power outages.
 Extreme winter weather makes following this tip even more important.
 Snow storms and high winds create a potent recipe for power outages.
 We certainly recommend planning for this possibility when creating your own cold weather security plan.
 If you have a security system, consider purchasing an additional backup battery in case of an extended power outage.